All Episodes

 Nobody thought those two things would ever happen, and yet they have.

-Give you give you some headlines here from the Hillary stack.
+It's well, give you some headlines here from the Hillary stack.

 Obama draws Clinton's ire over early ambition.

-Uh Clinton attack on Obama could boomerang Chicago Tribune.
+Clinton attack on Obama could boomerang.

-Reggie in Chicago, your next EIB network, hello.
+EIB network, hello.

 And I'm real suspicious about that.

-And at the end they had like a panel on at the end.
+And at the end, they had like a panel on at the end.

 They had Bill Bennett, a conservative commentator, and three or four liberal commentators.

-And at the end of it, I think Bill Benton was said something nice about uh Governor Romney and then the other three picked Huckabee.
+And at the end of it, I think Bill Benton said something nice about Governor Romney.

 Well, you said I hit the nail on the head.